hosseinimh/no-birth-certificates--admin-panel/README.md

 # Admin panel for registering no-birth-certificate students as well as their parents or relatives

 ## Brief
-This project is designed by `Laravel` as backend, `React.js` as frontend and `MySql` for storing data.
+This project is designed with `Laravel` as backend, `React.js` as frontend and `MySql` for storing data.

 To register no-birth-certificate students in schools, they must have an official letter, which is written down their names and parents on it, every year.
 It`s good to have a database of such students and their family members.
-On the other hand, the number of these students are a lot and issuing an official letter for very of them is routine so I decided to create a website for it to automate some parts of the process.
+On the other hand, the number of these students are a lot and issuing an official letter for very of them is time wasting so I decided to create a website to automate some parts of this routine process.

 ## Installation